Xeb-BB/Active-Directory-Home-Lab/CLICK THIS FIRST! VirtualBox Network/docs/Troubleshooting.md

 ### Solution: 1.
 Check your VirtualBox settings for both VMs and make sure the network name (Lab_Network) matches exactly.
 ### 2. If they match, go to the Server, open services.msc, find DHCP Server, and click Restart.
+### Lesson Learned: Whenever you see an IP address starting with 169.254, it means the client is looking for a network but cannot find a DHCP server.
+It instantly tells you that your problem is either a disconnected cable (mismatched network names) or a stopped service on the server.